ni/nimi-python/docs/nifgen/class.rst

         This channel-based property specifies the signal generator output impedance at the output connector.
 NI signal sources modules have an output impedance of 50 ohms and an optional 75 ohms on select modules.
 If the load impedance matches the output impedance, then the voltage at the signal output connector is at the needed level.
 The voltage at the signal output connector varies with load output impedance, up to doubling the voltage for a high-impedance load.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`nifgen.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].output_impedance`

+            To set/get on all channels, you can call the property directly on the :py:class:`nifgen.Session`.

+            Example: :py:attr:`my_session.output_impedance`

         The following table lists the characteristics of this property.

             +-----------------------+------------+